-- The terms of the contract with the PSC should not contradict the basis of the status assessment made by the end-user (e.g. in relation to whether the contractor must do the work personally or can send a substitute). - > The end-user should reserve the right to deduct PAYE and NICs immediately (if IR35 applies), in future (in case the position changes), and pending any challenge to the status assessment. - > The contract should include clear tax warranties and indemnities.
+- The terms of the contract with the PSC should not contradict the basis of the status assessment made by the end-user (e.g., in relation to whether the contractor must do the work personally or can send a substitute). - The end-user should reserve the right to deduct PAYE and NICs immediately (if IR35 applies), in future (in case the position changes), and pending any challenge to the status assessment. - The contract should include clear tax warranties and indemnities.

-If the end-user is also the "fee payer" (i.e. there is no UK agency in the labour chain), it will also need to adapt its payroll and accounts payable systems for IR35 compliance.
+If the end-user is also the "fee payer" (i.e., there is no UK agency in the labour chain), it will also need to adapt its payroll and accounts payable systems for IR35 compliance.
 For contractors in scope of IR35, the payroll system will need to add the contractor to the system and operate PAYE/NICs on the fees excluding VAT, while the accounts payable system will need to pay the PSC the fees net of income tax and employee NICs plus VAT on the gross fees.
 The system also needs to align with the terms agreed with the PSC in relation to when invoices will be paid.

-Contracts and working arrangements with agencies or other intermediaries should also reflect the revised IR35 position:
+Contracts and working arrangements with agencies or other intermediaries should also reflect the IR35 position:

-- Will the agency be precluded from supplying individuals via PSCs, or will they just have to notify the end-user in advance if they do so? - > an the agency pass the full cost of operating PAYE/NICs and the apprenticeship levy back to the end-user? - Agencies will need to supply information to help the end-user with the SDS. - > The end-user will need to communicate the outcome of the status assessment to the agency and should always make sure they do so in writing. - Agencies will need to pass the statement to the entity with which they are contracting.
+- Will the agency be precluded from supplying individuals via PSCs, or will they just have to notify the enduser in advance if they do so? - Can the agency pass the full cost of operating PAYE/NICs and the apprenticeship levy back to the end-user? - Agencies will need to supply information to help the end-user with the SDS. - The end-user will need to communicate the outcome of the status assessment to the agency and should always make sure they do so in writing. - Agencies will need to pass the statement to the entity with which they are contracting.

-Any businesses supplying staff or managed services should ensure that their terms and conditions are up to date, so that any contracts into which they enter before April 2021 contain IR35 compliant terms.
+The terms and conditions of any businesses supplying staff or managed services should contain IR35 compliant terms.
 Different wording will be needed depending on whether the business is supplying staff or managed services.
 Some firms run various business models including secondment of staff, supply of staff to clients and/or managed services while using very similar or even identical terms and conditions.
 It is advisable for such businesses to delineate their business models, create separate terms for each model and train those who use them on when to use which terms.